thegamecracks/github-release-downloader/README.md

 - src/
    - alembic/ - Contains the [alembic] database migration scripts.
    - cli/ - Implements the command-line interface with [Click].
-   - client/ - Provides the API client and [Pydantic] models for interact with GitHub.
+   - client/ - Provides the API client and [Pydantic] models to interact with GitHub.
    - database/ - Defines the [SQLAlchemy] models and connections to the SQLite database.

 [alembic]: https://alembic.sqlalchemy.org/